isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-22-post-notes-on-a-little-island.md

 As envoy, Crawfurd was tasked with opening up trade and ascertaining the Siamese position on the northern Malay territories of Kedah and Perak, which were then tributaries of Siam.
 Although the mission was deemed unsuccessful – it failed to obtain concessions in customs duties or to resolve the sovereignty issues of the two vassal states – Crawfurd’s journal was key to the understanding of 19th-century Thailand and Vietnam.[^3]

 Although Singapore was not the focus of his work, Crawfurd’s brief but informative descriptions shed key insights on this new British trading outpost.
 In Crawfurd’s first account – recorded in his journal when the mission made a stopover in Singapore from 19 January to 25 February 1822 – he noted that the colony was already populous even though it was only founded three years earlier.
 He described the remains of an ancient settlement, inscriptions on what we know now as the Singapore Stone, the discovery of native and Chinese pottery shards, as well as 10th- and 11th-century Chinese brass coins buried at Forbidden Hill (Fort Canning).
-These records have helped dispel the previously held notion that Singapore was a blank slate without a history of its own before Raffles landed on its shores.
+These records have helped dispel the commonly held notion that Singapore was a blank slate before Raffles landed on its shores.

 Crawfurd’s second and longer account was written after his stint as Resident of Singapore from 1823 to 1826.
 Here, he describes the fauna, climate, geology, agriculture, trade, population, town layout, legal system, revenue collection and history of Singapore.
 He also recounts the Treaty of Friendship and Alliance, which he negotiated with the island’s Malay chiefs on 2 August 1824.